eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 In 1978, when Brams and Fishburn published their seminal paper on Approval<d-cite key="bramsFishburn1978approval"></d-cite>, they proved that Approval voting is strategyproof for a voter if and only if that voter has dichotomous preferences.

-Dichotomous preferences are when a voter has two tiers of candidates: those who are "good", and those who are "bad".
-In other words, the voter is indifferent between all the candidates they consider "good", and also indifferent between all the candidates they consider "bad", but they strictly prefer all the candidates they consider "good" to all the candidates they consider "bad".
+> **Definition:** A voter's preferences are **dichotomous** if they can partition the candidates into two tiers: a top tier of "good" candidates, and a bottom tier of "bad" candidates.
+The voter is indifferent between all the candidates in the top tier, and also indifferent between all the candidates in the bottom tier, but they strictly prefer all the candidates in the top tier to all the candidates in the bottom tier.

 Strategyproofness comes directly from a nice result that they prove in the paper: